curtisai/learning_english_with_k8s/pages/notes.md

 ##### Sharing the same resources
 ######
 #####
 ## Even if you are not using containers on your machines, you are still in containers.
-Your whole
+Your whole machine is in a container, but with no limits.